DiamondPurvis/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+-forEach loops over an array and alerts each item
+-map returns new arrays of elements and passes them back to the callback

 2. What is the difference between a function and a method?
+- A function passes a value.
+- A method passes one or more values in relation to a class.

 3. What is closure?
+- when a variable is inside a private scope and being called by the parent.

 4. Describe the four rules of the 'this' keyword.
+-window binding - its usually the default behavior -implicit binding - left of the period when it is invoked -explicit binding - lets you use the call or apply function to pass a reference -new binding - using the new keyword to call the object that was created

 5. Why do we need super() in an extended class?
+-it tells the parent constructor to look at the childs attributes and looks loosely at the Object.create(this, Class)
 ## Project Set up

 Follow these steps to set up and work on your project: